Dhii/containers/README.md

 - [`SegmentingContainer`][] - A decorator that allows access to a container with delimiter-separated path-like keys as if it were a hierarchy of containers.
 Useful isolating a segment of configuration when using a path-like naming convention for keys (such as namespacing).
 The opposite of `PathContainer`.
 - [`HierarchyContainer`][] - A container that allows access to a arbitrary hierarchy of arrays as if it was a hierarchy of containers.
 Creates containers in place, and caches them for future re-use.
 - [`Dictionary`][] - Allows access to an array via a container interface, without sacrificing iterability. [`DataStructureBasedFactory`][] allows this to be recursive for an array hierarchy of an arbitrary depth.
 Useful for transforming an array into a container, especially with other decorators.
+- [`SimpleCacheContainer`][] - A decorator that presents a PSR-16 cache as a mutable, clearable container with fixed TTL.

 ### DI
 - [`ServiceProvider`][] - A super-simple implementation that allows quick creation of  [service providers][Service Provider] from known maps of factories and extensions.